Intraocular lens: History

+Johan Virgilius Casaamata (1741–1807) of Dresden had unsuccessfully attempted to place a glass intraocular lens after cataract surgery by January 1797.
+When writing his memoirs in the 1790s, Giacomo Casanova likely heard of Casaamata's attempt, because Casanova falsely claimed that oculist Felice Tadini told him the idea of intraocular lenses in Warsaw in 1766, but Casanova's claim is false, because Tadini was in Constantinople in 1766.

 Sir Harold Ridley was the first to successfully implant an intraocular lens on 29 November 1949, at St Thomas' Hospital at London.
 That lens was manufactured by the Rayner company of Brighton, East Sussex, England from Perspex CQ polymethylmethacrylate (PMMA) made by ICI (Imperial Chemical Industries).
-It is said the idea of implanting an intraocular lens came to him after an intern asked him why he was not replacing the lens he had removed during cataract surgery.
-The acrylic plastic material was chosen because Ridley noticed it was inert after seeing RAF (Royal Air Force) pilots of World War II with pieces of shattered canopies in their eyes (this acrylic resin is known by several trade names including Lucite and Plexiglas).
+Ridley had observed that Royal Air Force pilots who sustained eye injuries during World War II involving PMMA windshield material did not show any rejection or foreign body reaction, and deduced that the transparent material was inert and useful for implantation in the eye.

 The intraocular lens did not find widespread acceptance in cataract surgery until the 1970s, when further developments in lens design and surgical techniques had come about.

-As of the early 2000s, more than a million IOLs were implanted annually in the United States.
-That number was estimated by the World Health Organization to have increased to 20 million annually worldwide by 2010 (for cataract surgery), and has projected increased IOL surgeries to reach 32 million worldwide by 2020.
+As of 2021, approximately four million cataract procedures take place annually in the U.S. and nearly 28 million worldwide, a large proportion in India.
+That is about 75,000 procedures per day globally.